joudy-sabbagh/Personalize_Nutrition_Recommender/README.md

 The Microbiome Analyzer predicts gut health status based on user microbiome test results.

 - **High Dimensionality**:
-  The raw microbiome dataset contained over **1,900 bacterial species**.
-To reduce dimensionality and focus on the most relevant features, we applied an **ANOVA-F test** to select the top informative bacterial features linked to gut health.
+  The raw microbiome dataset contained over 1,900 bacterial species.
+To reduce dimensionality and focus on the most relevant features, we applied an ANOVA-F test to select the top informative bacterial features linked to gut health.

 - **Data Imbalance**:
   The dataset exhibited imbalance between healthy and unhealthy gut labels.
-  To address this, we applied **SMOTE (Synthetic Minority Over-sampling Technique)** to balance the classes before model training.
+  To address this, we applied SMOTE (Synthetic Minority Over-sampling Technique) to balance the classes before model training.

 - **Model Training**:
-  We trained a **Voting Classifier** ensemble combining:
+  We trained a Voting Classifier ensemble combining:
   - **XGBoost Classifier** (captures complex patterns)
   - **Logistic Regression** (strong baseline and interpretability)
   - **Random Forest Classifier** (robustness and reduced overfitting)